m3g/CellListMap.jl/docs/src/parallelization.md

 # Parallelization splitting and reduction

-The parallel execution requires the splitting of the computation among threads, obviously.
-Thus, the output variable must be split and then reduced to avoid concurrency.
+The parallel execution requires the splitting of the computation among tasks.

+### How output is updated thread-safely

+To allow general output types, the approach of `CellListMap` is to copy the output variable the number of times necessary for each parallel task to update an independent output variables, which are reduced at the end.
+This, of course, requires some additional memory, particularly if the output being updated is formed by arrays.
+These copies can be preallocated, and custom reduction functions can be defined.

 To control these steps, set manually the `output_threaded` and `reduce` optional input parameters of the `map_pairwise!` function.

 By default, we define:
 ```julia
 output_threaded = [ deepcopy(output) for i in 1:nbatches(cl) ]
 ```
-where `nbatches(cl)` is the number of batches into which the computation will be divided, as defined for the cell list `cl` (this parameter is by default set up by an heuristic, but it can be tunned for performance, as explained in the **Number of batches** section below), and, for scalars and vectors, the reduction is just the sum of the output per thread:
+where `nbatches(cl)` is the number of batches into which the computation will be divided.
+The number of batches is *not* necessarily equal to the number of threads available (an heuristic is used to optimize performance, as a function of the workload per batch), but can be manually set, as described in the **Number of batches** section below.

+The default reduction function just assumes the additivity of the results obtained by each batch:
 ```julia
 reduce(output::Number,output_threaded) = sum(output_threaded)
 function reduce(output::Vector,output_threaded)